 Wow, flying out of SFO just became much worse.
-While traveling this morning I surprised to find out that TSA is now requiring that you remove all electronic devices from your carry-on bags, including cables etc. and place them in a separate bin to be scanned at the security checkpoints.
-Along with slowing down the line to a crawl, this will undoubtedly lead to people losing expensive equipment, not to mention the possiblity for your stuff to be accidentally taken by someone else or even stolen.
+While traveling this morning I surprised to find out that TSA is now requiring that you remove all electronic devices from your carry-on bags, including cables, etc., and place them in a separate bin to be scanned at the security checkpoints.
+Along with slowing down the line to a crawl, this will undoubtedly lead to people losing expensive equipment, not to mention the possibility for your stuff to be accidentally taken by someone else or even stolen.

 Does anyone know if TSA is requiring this at any other airports?